JonasWallin/BayesFlow/README.md

 - OpenMPI
 - Libraries for linear algebra computations with c interfaces, e.g. CBLAS and CLAPACK or MKL.

-The dependence on rpy2 is only needed for computing dip test and loading data from R package healhtyFlowData.
+The dependence on rpy2 is only needed for computing dip test and loading data from R package healthyFlowData.
 If installation without this dependency is wanted, files

 ```